adaltas/node-nikita/packages/lxd/src/init.coffee.md

 ## Options

 * `image`
-  The image the container will use, <name>:[version] e.g: ubuntu:16.04
+  The image the container will use, name:[version] e.g: ubuntu:16.04
 * `name`
   The name of the container
 * `network` (optional)